Hermann Kiese

-Born in Vieselbach, Thuringia, Germany on May 8, 1865.
+Born in Vieselbach, which is now in Thuringia, Germany on May 8, 1865.
 He worked for 22 years as gardener for the Johann Christoff Schmidt rosarium in Erfurt.
 In 1904 he started his own nursery in Vieselbach near Erfurt.

 Hermann Kiese is one of the founders of the Verein Deutscher Rosenfreunde – VDR (Union of German Friends of Roses).
 From 1911 to 1916 he was chief editor of the magazine Rosen-Zeitung.
 Consequently, he shared this responsibility with Friedrich Ries till 1919.